|

 directory are sorted by strverscmp(3); files that start with

 "." or without an .fstab extension are ignored.
-The option
+The option can

-configuration is specified beyond standard system
+is specified beyond standard system configuration.

 -d, --discard[=policy]